-To come out the information-rich content, only brainstorming cannot work the best.
+To come out of the information-rich content, only brainstorming cannot work the best.
 Here, we highly recommend you to invite your readers to express their opinions about the specific topic and encourage them to add more listed items based on their own thoughts and experiences.

-For instance, you can put a question at the end of your list post such as “what do you think” or “do you have any other great ideas”.
+For instance, you can put a question at the end of your list posts such as “what do you think” or “do you have any other great ideas”.
 This kind of invitation is not only useful to enrich your content but also can tighten the relationship between you and your readers.